SeiryuZ/HemeWeb/proposal/README.md

   I will define usability in this project as the ease of use of the software.
 Scientists and doctors should be able to run HemeLB simulations with least efforts.
+Least efforts meaning that there are less cognitive load for the users to use the software.
+For example, Users will not have to worry about configurations and piping result from one step to another step.